UK tightens airport security after U.S. warns of bomb concerns

 The main concern is that militant groups could try to blow up U.S.- or Europe-bound planes by concealing bombs on foreign fighters carrying Western passports who spent time with Islamist rebel factions in the region, the U.S. sources said.

-A spokeswoman for Britain's transport ministry declined to give any further details on the security measures but a witness at London's Heathrow Airport boarding a flight to the United States said shoes, bags and electrical equipment such as laptops were being checked.
+A spokeswoman for Britain's transport ministry declined to give any further details on the security measures or to say whether the increased security was linked to the U.S. concerns.

-Heathrow is the world's third busiest airport and the busiest in Europe, serving 191,200 passengers per day.
-American Airlines, Delta and United Airlines fly from the airport.
+Britain's Heathrow airport is the world's third busiest airport and the busiest in Europe, serving 191,200 passengers per day.

-Britain, which lost 52 people when suicide bombers struck the London transport system on July 7, 2005, said its current threat level was 'substantial', a level that means there is a strong possibility of an attack.

-That level has been in place since July 2011 when the level was lowered to 'substantial' from 'severe', a level that means an attack is highly likely.

 (Reporting By Costas Pitas, editing by Guy Faulconbridge)